titanturtles/titanturtles.github.io/apply.md

 We are open for applying for the 2025-2026 CyberPatriot season.
 Click [here](https://www.zeffy.com/ticketing/3062b9e5-c9b4-43c2-aa0a-67edc167b158) to apply.

 If your company has donation match program such as Benevity, you can donate directly from your company's donation portal.
 The entity name is "The Master Builders Club" with tax id 82-4135345.
 We are running on very low budget.
 Additional donation match can help us to cover a lot of cost.
 Very appreciated.
+Once done with the donation, send us an email to titanturtlesteam@gmail.com about your kid's information.

 ## Introduction